KB4YG/frontend/README.md

 ## Folder Structure
 One of the most confusing aspects of Flutter (initially, at least) for us was the folder structure.
 This section attempts to demystify this default structure while also explaining our additions.
-For reference, our folder structure was guided by the content of [this webpage](https://www.geeksforgeeks.org/flutter-file-structure/)
+For reference, our folder structure was informed by [this style guide](https://www.geeksforgeeks.org/flutter-file-structure/)

 By default, Flutter created three main folders in the root directory: lib, android, ios, and web.
 The latter three folders contain files specific to their respective platforms.
 Very few files in these